focusaurus/express_code_structure/README.md

 #Express Code Structure

-This project is an example of how to organize a medium-size express.js web application.
+This project is an example of how to organize a medium-sized express.js web application.

 ## How big is your application?

-Web applications are not all the same, and there's not, in my opinion, a single code structure that should be applied to all express.js applications
+Web applications are not all the same, and there's not, in my opinion, a single code structure that should be applied to all express.js applications.

 If your application is small, you don't need such a deep directory structure as exemplified here.
-Just keep it simple and stick a handful of .js files in the root of your repository and you're done.
-Voila.
+Just keep it simple and stick a handful of `.js` files in the root of your repository and you're done.
+Voilà.

 If your application is huge, at some point you need to break it up into distinct npm packages.
 In general the node.js approach seems to favor many small packages, at least for libraries, and you should build your application up by using several npm packages as that starts to make sense and justify the overhead.
 So as your application grows and some portion of the code becomes clearly reusable outside of your application or is a clear subsystem, move it to it's own git repository and make it into a standalone npm package.